carpentries/instructor-training/02-cognition-maps.md

 - low-performing students tend to use absolutes on connections ("A _therefore_ B")
 - high-performing tend to use nuanced connections ("A _can sometimes_ B")

+FIXME: can give the learners the concepts on sticky notes, have them draw the connections on a whiteboard (scaffolding)

 ## Cognitive Load